I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you don't have to!

 "Silent Night, Deadly Night" (1984) Trailer

-As the 21st century dawned, rumors of a Silent Night, Deadly Night remake began making the rounds, but the project got hung up in Development Hell for a number of years.
-Silent Night, described as a "loose" remake of the 1984 film, finally surfaced in 2012, starring Malcolm McDowell (fresh off of his stint as Dr. Sam Loomis in Rob Zombie's Halloween flicks) as a small town Sheriff trying to track down yet another psycho killer in a Santa suit.
+A "loose" remake of SN, DN, titled simply Silent Night, surfaced in 2012, starring Malcolm McDowell as a small town Sheriff trying to track down yet another psycho killer in a Santa suit.
 Unfortunately his tiny burg happens to be full of guys in Santa suits because it's the night of the the annual Christmas parade.
-I hate when that happens.
-Aside from the killer-Santa angle, this isn't a "straight" retelling of the original SN, DN story (i.e. there's no "Billy," no "Mother Superior," etc.) but Silent Night is extremely gory, ridiculously violent, and totally over-the-top, which means fans of the original should be pleased.
+Aside from the killer-Santa angle, this isn't a "straight" retelling of the original SN, DN story but Silent Night is extremely gory, ridiculously violent, and totally over-the-top, which means fans of the original should be pleased.

 Other Psycho Santas

-Silent Night, Deadly Night might be the most notorious killer-Santa flick, but it wasn't the first film to use that hook.
+Silent Night, Deadly Night may be the most notorious killer-Santa flick, but it wasn't the first.
 In 1980's Christmas Evil (aka You Better Watch Out!) a schlumpy toy company employee snaps on Christmas Eve after a lifetime's worth of cynicism and deception, and goes on a Santa-suited killing spree against everyone who's ever done him wrong.
 The result is kinda like Taxi Driver re-imagined as a Holiday special.
-Useless trivia: actor Brandon Maggart, who plays killer Santa "Harry" in this flick, is the father of 90s alternative singer Fiona Apple!
-Sharp eyed viewers may also recognize a young Jeffrey DeMunn, who would go on to play kindly old "Dale" on AMC's The Walking Dead many years later.

-Santa went psycho again in the 2005 cult horror comedy Santa's Slay, where audiences learned that the jolly old elf (played by pro wrestler Bill Goldberg) isn't really very jolly after all.
-He's actually the son of Satan, but after he lost a battle with an angel he was sentenced to 1000 years of being "good" by delivering presents on Christmas.
-Unfortunately for humanity, the thousand years is now up which means Santa can now go back to his true calling, making Christmas a "Day of Slaying"...with everybody on his "naughty" list!
+Santa went psycho again in 2005's cult horror comedy Santa's Slay, where audiences learned that the jolly old elf (played by pro wrestler Bill Goldberg) is actually the son of Satan.
+After he lost a fight with an angel, he was sentenced to 1000 years of being "good" by delivering presents on Christmas, but unfortunately for humanity, the thousand years is up, which means Santa is back to making Christmas a "Day of Slaying"...with everyone on his "naughty" list.

-Just in case you haven't had enough killer Santas yet, a quick skim through IMDb reveals other mostly-forgotten gems like 1980's To All A Good Night, in which a Santa-suited nut job picks off nubile co-eds in a college dorm, and an irresistibly-titled 1996 direct-to-video cheapie called Satan Claus, where a psycho in a Santa suit axe-murders innocent New Yorkers on Christmas Eve and uses their body parts to make a macabre Christmas tree.
+A quick skim through IMDb reveals several other killer-Santa gems like 1980's To All A Good Night, in which a Santa-suited nut job picks off nubile co-eds in a college dorm, and an irresistibly-titled 1996 direct-to-video cheapie called Satan Claus, where a psycho in a Santa suit axe-murders innocent New Yorkers on Christmas Eve and uses their body parts to make a macabre Christmas tree.
 Sounds like good, clean fun.
-Who knew there were so many Killer Santa movies?
-By this point I'd say that they practically deserve their own horror sub-genre.
+By this point Killer Santas have practically become a horror sub-genre of their own.

-On the flip side, Santa Claus is the victim, rather than the killer, in 1984's British import Don't Open Till Christmas, where a slasher is killing street corner and department store Santas all over London, with Scotland Yard in hot pursuit.
-The film's poster trumpeted the fact that it was "FROM THE PRODUCER OF 'PIECES'!" ...which, if you've seen that particular movie, is not exactly a selling point.
+On the flip side, Santa Claus is the victim in the 1984 British import Don't Open Till Christmas, in which a slasher is killing street corner and department store Santas all over London, with Scotland Yard in hot pursuit.
+The film's poster trumpeted the fact that it was "FROM THE PRODUCER OF 'PIECES'!" ...which, if you've seen that particular movie, is not much of a selling point.

 "Santa's Slay" (2005)